marcellongvb/covid_19_brazil/README.md

 # Data Science Capstone
-This repository contains my final work on the Data Science Capstone, from IBM
+This repository contains my final work on the Data Science Capstone, from IBM.
 The main work in this repository is an analysis of Covid-19 cases in Brazil per region.

 - [This file](https://github.com/marcellongvb/datasciencecapstone/blob/master/Introduction%20and%20data%20description.pdf) contains an introduction about the study and the data in use.